This is our first review here at Waha. I decided to write one because of a very special occasion. I bought a Dan Henry 1970!

 I must confess that the crown used for turning the bezel had me unconvinced in the beginning.
 I was slightly afraid that it’d operate way too lightly, causing the internal bezel to turn accidentally.
 Most people wouldn’t bother about that.
 However, the obsessive-compulsive side of me wouldn’t let that slide.

 I wore the watch under a winter jacket with the gloves tucked into the sleeves.
-This means that the crown had plenty of material to rub against, and to be turned by.
+This means that the crown had plenty of material to rub against and to be turned by.
 Did it turn?
 No.

 The crystal is something of an oddball.
 The bulk of it is mineral, with a sapphire coating on top, and AR coating on the underside.
 The AR coating performs well.
-It’s nowhere near as effective as having it on both sides, but at least the crystal won’t get scratched.
+It’s nowhere near as useful as having it on both sides, but at least the crystal won’t get scratched.

 The dial and bezel

 That’s probably the best side of the Dan Henry 1970.
 The dial features a deep black finish on its central part.
-It’s deep enough to make it hard to tell if it’s a fine matte or semi-gloss finish.
+It’s deep enough to make it hard to tell if it’s a beautiful matte or semi-gloss finish.
 The sharp orange on the seconds hand and the ring with the minute track certainly give the watch a lively appearance.

 The minute track is backlit, which is unusual.
 Yes, it has lume underneath it, and I find that very practical.
-Speaking of lume, that’s both a nice thing about this watch and a downside at the same time.
+Speaking of lume, that’s both a beautiful thing about this watch and a downside at the same time.
 The tinted lume looks nice.
 It certainly does its job well aesthetically.
 However, the brightness leaves a lot to wish for.